Not a Subscriber?

 Transformation Takes Time

-When I started reading books about self-development, I felt the same.
+When I started reading self-development books, I felt the same thing.
 At the beginning, it was like opening a new world.
-I told everyone: “Look, it’s so easy to change, it’s so interesting!”
+I told everyone: "Look, it's so easy to change, it's so interesting!"
 But after the first excitement, reality hit me.
-I smashed into the wall of experience.
 Nothing worked immediately.
 Just like in season one: the team starts doing the right things, but they still lose in the end.
 This is life.
-You start a transformation, but the result doesn’t come tomorrow.
-It takes time, it takes living with new habits and experiences.
+Transformation takes time.

 Failure and Forgiveness

 The only way I learned to deal with it is by changing focus.
-I tell myself: it’s either experience or life.
+I tell myself: it's either experience or life.
 If it was my mistake, I call it experience.
 If it was not my impact, I call it life.
-And then I try to be grateful.
-I remind myself: “Alex, you tried something new.
-That’s already good.
-You are already a hero for trying.”
-And then I finish by remembering what I have, what I am grateful for.
-This becomes my button to clean the memory.
+Then I try to be grateful.

 Brain Like Google